radview/webload-documentation/docs/dashboard/introduction.md

 - Manage access permissions for users and groups
 - Download test results to your local machine for further analysis with WebLOAD Analytics

-Note: In previous WebLOAD versions, a WebLOAD script was called an “Agenda”.
+> **IMPORTANT NOTE:** In previous WebLOAD versions, a WebLOAD script was called an “Agenda”.
+From version 12.0, it is referred to simply as a script.
+Wherever “Agenda” is still displayed, we are referring to the WebLOAD script.
+WebLOAD Recorder was formerly referred to as WebLOAD IDE.